Viki-coding/Guess-the-Flag-Quiz/README.md

 Not known unsolved bugs.

 <h2>User Experience Assurance</h2>
 We want to ensure the end-user has a smooth experience and addressed any potential issues by testing and fixing any bugs on the site.
 Testing was on-going throughout the build.
 We used Chrome development tools while building to pinpoint and troubleshoot any issues as we progressed.
 Each aspect of the quiz has been inspected using google chrome developer tools and Firefox inspector tool to ensure each page is fully responsive on a variety of different screen sizes and devices.
-We tested the site on the following devices: apple iPhone 12 mini mobile phone, a Samsung Galaxy tablet and MacBook Pro for testing the site on various real time screen sizes.
+We tested the site on the following devices: iPhone 12, a Samsung Galaxy tablet and MacBook Pro to view the site on various real time screen sizes.
 All tests responded and well with no bugs reported.

 <h2>Deployment Steps</h2>